Sarpanch

-A sarpanch, gram pradhan, mukhiya, or president is a decision-maker, elected by the village-level constitutional body of local self-government called the gram sabha (village government) in India.
-The sarpanch, together with other elected panchayat members (referred to as ward panch or ward member), constitute gram panchayats and zilla panchayats.
-The sarpanch is the focal point of contact between government officers and the village community and retains power for five years.
+A sarpanch, gram pradhan, mukhiya or president is an elected decision-maker, who heads the village-level constitutional body of local self-government called the Gram Panchayat (village government) in India.
+The sarpanch, together with other elected panchayat members (referred to as ward panchs or ward members), constitutes the Gram Panchayats.
+The sarpanch is the focal point of contact between government officers and the village community and holds office for a term of five years.
 The term used to refer to the sarpanch can vary across different states of India.
-There are many commonly used terms for sarpanch in various states: panchayat president, gram pramukh, gram pradhan, gram adhyaksha, gaon panchayat president, gram panchayat president, etc.
+There are many commonly used terms for sarpanch in various states: Panchayat President, Gram Pramukh, Gram Pradhan, Gram Adhyaksha, Gaon Panchayat President and, Gram Panchayat President.

 Meaning of sarpanch

-Sar, meaning head, and panch, meaning five, gives the meaning head of the five decision-makers of the gram panchayat of the village.
-In the state of West Bengal, a sarpanch is called a panchayat pradhan ("chief"), and the deputy is a panchyat upa-pradhan.
+The term sarpanch is derived from the words sar (meaning "head" or "chief") and panch (meaning "five"), referring historically to the head of a traditional council of five members (panch).
+In contemporary India, the term denotes the elected head of a Gram Panchayat, the village-level institution of local self-government.
+In West Bengal, a sarpanch is called as the Panchayat Pradhan ("chief"), while the deputy is called the Panchyat Upa-Pradhan.

 Nomenclature

-A sarpanch is a term used to refer to the elected head of a village-level statutory institution called the Gram Panchayat/Village Panchayat/Gram Parishad.
+A sarpanch is a term used to refer to the elected head of a village-level statutory institution called the Gram Panchayat, Village Panchayat or Gram Parishad.

 However, the term used to refer to the sarpanch can vary across different states of India.
 Here are some of the commonly used terms for sarpanch in various states: